RomanLut/hx-esp32-cam-fpv/README.md

 Any resolution lower then 640x360, despite high frame rate (60fps with 320x240), is useless in my opinion due to luck of details.

 **ov2640** can capture 1280x720 at 13 FPS.
-Image looks Ok, but FPS is definitely is lower then acceptable level.
+Image looks Ok on 7" screen, but FPS is definitely is lower then acceptable level for FPV.

+It is possible to overclock **ov2640** sensor in **Camera Settings** to enable 40Fps in 640x360, 640x480 and 800x456 modes, however it is not garantied to work with all sensor.

 **OV5640**

 **OV5640** supports the same resolutions and offers the same FPS thanks to binning support, but also have much better light sensivity, brightness and contrast.
 It also has higher pixel rate and supports 1280x720 30fps (which can be received by **esp32s3** thanks to 2x maximum DMA speed).

-800x456 image looks much better on **ov5640** thanks to highger sensor quality and less noise.
+800x456 image looks much better on **ov5640** compared tp **2640** thanks to highger sensor quality and less noise.

 However, 1280x720 30fps requres too high bandwidth, so system has to set high compression levels which elliminates detais.
 Overall, 1024x576 30fps looks better.
 Both modes require 36Mbps+ wifi rate to provide benefits over 800x456.

+It is possible to enable 50Fps 640x360, 640x480 and 800x456 modes is **Camera Settings**.
+These modes are the best choise for FPV.

+While **ov5640** can do 50Fps in higher resolution modes, it does not make a sense to use them because higher FPS requires too higher bandwidth for MJPEG stream.

 **Note: ov5640** does not support **vertical image flip**.